Best Wallet-as-a-Service (WaaS) Providers in 2026

 • Non-custodial by design

-Best for: Teams with strong engineering capacity that want to own the full wallet UX and only outsource the key management layer.
+Best for: Teams focused on enterprise and treasury use cases that want to own the full wallet UX and only outsource the key management layer.

 Worth knowing: Turnkey's sub-organization model lets you create isolated key environments per end-user without deploying separate infrastructure.
 This is useful for platforms that need strict tenant isolation.